bevyengine/rfcs/rfcs/45-stageless.md

 ### Change detection

-The reliable change detection users have come to know and love is completely unaffected by these architectural changes.
+The reliable change detection users have come to know and love stays the same.
+The only difference with this architecture is when/where we check if a `check_tick` scan is needeed.
 Each world still has an atomic counter that increments each time a system runs (skipped systems do not count) and tracks change ticks for its components and systems.

 For a system to detect changes (assuming one of its queries has a `Changed<T>` filter), its tick and the change ticks of any matched components are compared against the current world tick.
 If the system's last run is older than a change, the query will yield that component value.